SaaS Security

 - Select at least one Tenant that you want to

 control.
-You can select up to 30 tenants.When the Allow action is supported for an application, you can specify that the policy recommendation applies to Any tenant.
+You can select up to 30 tenants.When the Allow action is supported for an app, you can specify that the policy recommendation applies to Any tenant.
 The Any specification acts as a wildcard to match all current and future tenants.
 On the NGFW, when an imported policy specifies Any tenant, the policy will apply to all tenants unless an earlier policy in the NGFW's evaluation order specifies a different action for a tenant.
 In this way, you can define one policy recommendation to Allow the actions for selected tenants and another to Block the actions for Any other tenants.To filter the list of tenants, select a Tenant Type.

-Specify User & Groups.By specifying users or groups, the policy recommendation will apply only to those users and groups.
-Creating policy rule recommendations based on user group membership rather than individual users simplifies administration because you don’t need to update the recommendation whenever group membership changes.The user and group information that is displayed depends on whether the Cloud Identity Engine is available on your tenant.- If the Cloud Identity Engine is not available on your tenant, then SaaS Security Inline discovers users by using Strata Logging Service logs.
-To discover groups, SaaS Security Inline uses Azure Active Directory (AD), provided you have performed an Azure Active Directory Integration.
+- Specify User & Groups.By specifying users or groups, the policy recommendation will apply only to those users and groups.
+Creating policy rule recommendations based on user group membership rather than individual users simplifies administration because you don’t need to update the recommendation whenever group membership changes.The user and group information that is displayed depends on whether the Cloud Identity Engine is available on your tenant.

 - If the Cloud Identity Engine is available on your tenant, and directory